 Top Pellet Smoker – Traeger Pro Series 575

-- Versatile barbecue cooking: hot and fast, or low and slow, the Traeger Pro 575 pellet grill offers 6-in-1 versatility to grill, smoke, bake, roast, braise, and BBQ all on the same grill.
+- The Pro 575 pellet grill offers 6-in-1 versatility to grill, smoke, bake, roast, braise, and BBQ all on the same grill.
 The Porcelain grill grates makes clean up a breeze

 Traeger Pro Series 575 pellet smoker is everything you need to fulfill your smoking needs.
 The reason why so many users love it is that it is big enough to host a cookout comes with many amazing features and is relatively affordable when you consider everything.